EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/timeseries.md

 ### timeseries.binning_old

 The old version of the binning function.
 Use binning instead.
 Package: timeseries Description: Binning a timeseries using equally spaced bins.
-In each bin, calculate the mean, median, std,
+In each bin, calculate the mean, median, std, skewness of the data.